Time for some science, watch fans, freaks & enthusiasts

 Technology and economies of scale play their part

 Eventually, manufacturing technology improved, and prices dropped, which in turn made quartz movements the oscillator of choice in analog watches for most consumers.
 The opportunity to wear a watch was transformed by the profound reduction in price made possible by quartz movements.
 Once a status symbol requiring a small fortune, watches became casual accessories that anyone could afford.

 A consortium of Swiss banks was forced to bail out that nation’s watch manufacturers after demand for mechanical movements plunged seemingly overnight.
 Ultimately, though, the story of Swiss watchmaking has a happy ending; the ubiquitous Swatch watch was created in direct response to the “quartz crisis” and put Switzerland back on top.

-If you’ve ever wondered why the second-hand moves in jumpy little movements on some watches and sweeps gracefully and continuously on others, you may be interested in learning that the “ticking” watches are almost always quartz watches.
-The ticking movement is caused by the quartz’s frequency while the “sweeping” watches are mechanical.
+If you’ve ever wondered why the second-hand moves in jumpy little movements on some watches and sweeps gracefully and continuously on others, you may be interested in learning that the “ticking” watches are invariably quartz-powered.

 Today, quartz movement watches make up 90% of the market, but mechanical watches have something of a cult following for a reason:

 Here's a fun fact: Airline pilots often prefer mechanical watches because there is no battery to fail while the aircraft is in flight.

 The bottom line

 So, as you can see, this lightweight, versatile material is known as quartz has the power to keep things running and running on time.
 The choice between a quartz watch and a mechanical or automatic watch comes down to your personal preference.